kv-codes/MyArchery/README.md

 4. To make the "Contact Me" link scroll down to the Contact section of the page upon clicking:

-[Add an opening section id in the Header in the "Contact Me" link to target a starting point in scrolling:]
+* Add an opening section id in the Header in the "Contact Me" link to target a starting point in scrolling:

 ![alt text](/ScrollDown_Header.png)

-[Add a closing section id in the Footer section to set the footer as the address to scroll down to from the header:]
+* Then add a closing section id in the Footer section to set the footer as the address to scroll down to from the header:

 ![alt text](/ScrollDown-footer.png)

-[Create a JavaScript file(you can call it scroll.js) and write the following code to make the starting section id in the index.html file transition to the ending section id.The code was found [here](https://codepen.io/nxworld/pen/OyRrGy).
-This makes the page scroll down to the footer once the "Contact Me" link is clicked:]
+* And then create a JavaScript file(you can call it scroll.js) and write the following code to make the starting section id in the index.html file transition to the ending section id.
+The source of help for that code was found [here](https://codepen.io/nxworld/pen/OyRrGy).
+This makes the page scroll down to the footer once the "Contact Me" link is clicked:

 ![alt text](/ScrollDown_JS_code.png)